mhauri/blogposts/magento2-custom-database-connection/item.md

 Executing `setup:install --help` will show the new command options.
 The same way, if we do a new installation, we'll see that the custom database configuration gets automatically added into the `app/etc/env.php`.

-This has the following adventages:
+This has the following advantages:

-1. You can now add setup scripts that affect your custom database without crashing clean installations.
-As `env.php` is edited during the `setup:install`, the custom database configuration is ready before the setup scripts are executed.
+1. You can now add setup scripts that affect your custom database without crashing clean installations. `env.php` is now edited during the `setup:install`, so your custom database configuration is ready before the setup scripts are executed.

 2. You can run integration tests that use your custom database.
 For that, you need to edit `dev/tests/integration/etc/install-config-mysql.php` with new options